tomerfiliba/plumbum/docs/_news.rst

-* **soon**: Version 1.4.3 released.
+* **planned**: Version 1.4.3 released.
 This release is a collection of smaller features and bug fixes.

  .. note:: ``setenv`` has been renamed ``with_env``